Pungyeon/clean-go-article/README.md

     - get order from database
 ```

-When using small functions (typically 5-8 lines in Go), we can create a function that reads almost as easily as our description:
+By writing short functions (which are typically 5&ndash;8 lines in Go), we can create code that reads almost as naturally as our description above:

 ```go
 var (